 “Can you smile without emotion?”

-That’s what Daito Manabe asks in the video above.
+That’s what Daito Manabe asks.
 It’s the sort of question many of his digital art projects begin with, leading him to experiment with myoelectric sensors to turn people’s faces into human drum machine.
 A similar endeavor recently saw him visualizing FaltyDL’s music using jerky, electrified movements of the human body.

 Taking the role of programmer, designer, DJ, VJ, and composer on each of his projects, Manabe is able to realize scenarios that change our perception of how our bodies interact with technology.
 Whereas most electronic musicians control sound with their hands, Manabe uses the electrical impulses of his facial muscles.
 Most of us just walk in sneakers, but Manabe fitted various pairs of Nikes with sensors that trigger and manipulate sound.
 DJs have long dreamed of having a third arm to mix and scratch with, and Manabe has already traversed this possibility.